KrOlech/PolySampXpress-V1.0/README.md

 8. eror handling if inicialisation sequence failed
 9. start window teling user to wayt for calibracion of the manipulator
 10. color control
+11. manipulator position info on the main window